The Swim Guide

 About the spot:

-In Haugsvik you will find an accessible swimming spot with a nice beach.
+In Haugsvik you will find a swimming spot with a nice beach.
 This spot gets extra points for great views and a floating jumping tower!

 How to get there: